Xilinx/Vitis-AI/dsa/XVDPU-TRD/vck190_platform/overlays/Vitis_Libraries/vision/docs/api-reference.rst

 .. rubric:: Resource Utilization

-The following table summarizes the resource utilization for custom CCA, generated using Vivado HLS 2021.1 tool for the xczu9eg-ffvb1156-1-i-es1, to process a FHD (1080x1920) image.
+The following table summarizes the resource utilization for custom CCA, generated using Vitis HLS 2021.1 tool for the xczu9eg-ffvb1156-1-i-es1, to process a FHD (1080x1920) image.

 .. table:: Table customCCA Function Resource Utilization Summary